ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 You can contact us from [here](http://structured-data-for-wp.com/contact-us/)

 == Changelog ==

+= 1.43 (25 March 2025) =
+* Enhancement: Improvement in VacationRental schema properties #2109
+* Enhancement: Featured image of the latest article is automatically fetched in the NewsMediaOrganization schema #2214
+* Enhancement: Featured image of the latest article is automatically fetched in the NewsMediaOrganization schema #2214
+* Feature: DiscussionForumPosting Schema compatibility with BBPress Forum Within BuddyPress Group #2256
+* Fixed: Conflict with Yoast Seo helper #2262
+* Feature: Added a Gutenberg Block for LiveBlogPosting schema Update #2264
+* Fixed: LiveBlogPosting URL parameter placement issue #2265
+* Enhancement: Improvement in LiveBlogPosting schema properties #2266
+* Enhancement: Added time property LiveBlog Update in LiveBlogPosting schema #2269
+* Fixed: Location property issue in LiveBlogPosting #2270
+* Fixed: Improvement in global modification for author and editor for NewsArticle schema #2275

 = 1.42 (6 March 2025) =
 * Fixed: Resolved issue with Airbnb Rooms platform reviews #2179